UMSI class notes

 Killian Escobedo, MSI ‘12, was a paralegal in the San Francisco Bay area before coming to study at SI.
 He wanted to improve the software for managing client and case records, so he came to specialize in ARM and HCI.
 Since graduating, he has been working as an interaction designer for Practice Fusion.
 His favorite memory from school is happy hours at Sava’s with the gentlemen.

 Naim Falandino, MSI '12, and his wife, Veronica, recently returned from a trip to Scotland where they introduced their son, Ronan, to his great-grandparents.
 Naim is chief data scientist at Deepfield in Ann Arbor.
-Veronica is currently the assistant director for graduate programs at the School of Information.
-(9/16)
+Veronica is currently the associate director for admissions and student affairs at the School of Information.

 Omid Farivar, MSI '12, has been working as a UX researcher at Facebook for over two years.
 “My SI degree was pivotal in landing me my first job, where I had to make the case for a position to be created for me.”
 His favorite SI memories were parties that he threw with his friend Mo Ibrahim where Omid was the house DJ.
 (12/16)